 To support the effort, the Department of Transportation has set aside $1 million per year for the next three years.
 This money will provide grants to organizations that develop lifesaving programs to decrease fatalities and increase safety efforts.

-The number of traffic related deaths in 2015 was the highest there has been since 1966.
+The number of traffic-related deaths in 2015 was the highest there has been since 1966.
 The first half of 2016 also showed that there was an increase in traffic fatalities over the number reported during the same time last year.
+Our auto accident attorneys in Tulsa don’t take these numbers lightly — if you’ve been injured at the fault of another individual, contact us today.

 The 4Es will be the Coalition’s central emphasis: education, enforcement, engineering and emergency medical services.
 Working together and combining efforts and resources will also be a key component of their plan.